MarufZak/study-logs/grokking-web-application-security/README.md

 Uploading files functionality is favorite for attackers, because it's direct opportunity to insert some files in the file system, or overwrite something there.
 The payload can also be some malicious code or files.

 First of all, it's important to validate the file.
-The name, maximum file size (large files can lead to DoS), file extensions compared with headers, file extensions compared to magic number (it's possible to craft files that are valid in multiple formats, though), be aware of ZIP bombs, where the ZIP files get bigger and bigger as they get unzipped.
+The name, maximum file size (large files can lead to DoS), file extensions compared with headers, file extensions compared to magic number (it's possible to craft files that are valid in multiple formats, though), be aware of _ZIP bombs_, where the ZIP files get bigger and bigger as they get unzipped.
 The name can also contain path characters like ../../, which can overwrite some files etc. It's much safer to generate some name for the file and store it like this.
 If file names matter, it's possible to store the files with arbitrary names, and store the original name in the database for further lookups.

 ![File upload](./assets/file-upload.png)